 As far as I’m concerned, it’s a miracle worker when it comes to working with glitter!

 Finally, I was ready to put the Mod Podge spray to the test and used it on glass.

 You can see this broken glass mosaic frame here where I put layers of glass on the side of a frame and only used Mod Podge Ultra as my adhesive.
 I did have to use several layers, but overall I was blown away by the power of this magic spray.

 As you can see, the spray Mod Podge can be used with a vast array of surfaces and design elements.
 It works well on everything from the super light to heavier items like glass pieces.

 I am sure I will have many more projects and opportunities to test them in the coming months.

 You might be ready to buy now but which one is right for your project?
 I thought I would do a little experiment.
 I used both matte and gloss to adhere some small glass pieces to a clear glass bottle.

 Once dry, you can see a haze with the matte.

 The gloss however dried extremely clear.
-So, if you are using on clear surfaces or anywhere you want a glossy finish, gloss is for you.
-A more matte finish can be achieved with the matte.
+So, if you are using it on clear surfaces or anywhere you want a glossy finish, gloss is what you’ll want.
+The matte version will deliver a more matte/flat finish.

 Of course, you might want a bit more inspiration for projects you can tackle with this great product.
 Try a few of the ideas below!